-Yes.
-The definitions I have given above are usually true for institutions in the US.
-But when it comes to other study abroad destinations, the difference between college and university changes-
+Yes, the definitions given above are usually true for institutions in the US.
+But when it comes to other destinations, the difference between college and university changes-

-In the United Kingdom, colleges are schools found with a university and they do not award degrees.
+In the United Kingdom, colleges are schools founded by a university, and they do not award degrees.

-In Canada, the term college will usually refer to vocational, artistic, technical & scientific third level of education.
-Consequently, a college is not recognized as being completely independent the same way as a university.
+In Canada, the term college usually refers to vocational, artistic, technical & scientific third level of education.
+Consequently, a college is not recognized as completely independent in the same way as a university.

 Here, ‘college’ means secondary education.
 The term is not commonly used for specific vocational schools or schools inside a university.